LaurinSorgend/goodreadsCopyInfoButton/README.md

 # Goodreads Copy Book Info

-A userscript that adds a convenient "Copy Info" button to Goodreads book pages, allowing you to quickly copy formatted book information to your clipboard.
+A userscript that adds a convenient "Copy Info" button to Goodreads book pages.

 ## Prerequisites